recursecenter/ca-tools/README.md

 ## Requirements

-CA Tools requires Ruby compiled with libyaml.
+CA Tools requires Ruby compiled with libyaml, as well as Bash, and the OpenSSL command line tool.

 ## Setup